ietf-wg-dnsop/draft-ietf-dnsop-domain-verification-techniques/draft-ietf-dnsop-domain-verification-techniques.md

 GitHub asks you to create a DNS TXT record under `_github-challenge-ORGANIZATION.<YOUR_DOMAIN>`, where ORGANIZATION stands for the GitHub organization name {{GITHUB-TXT}}.
 The code is a numeric code that expires in 7 days.

+#### Public Suffix List {#psl-example}

+The Public Suffix List ({{PSL}}) asks for owners of private domains to authenticate by creating a TXT record containing the pull request URL for adding the domain to the Public Suffix List.
+For example, to authenticate "example.com" submitted under pull request 100, a requestor would add:

+    _psl.example.com.
+IN TXT "https://github.com/publicsuffix/list/pull/100"

 ### CNAME based {#cname-examples}

 #### DocuSign